Is Your Website Working For You?

 This is where responsive web design becomes very important.
 Sites that are not mobile-ready are, by deduction, poorly designed because they don’t provide optimal UX.
 Good UX should be realized on any device and no company wants visitors who are unlikely to refer them.
 Another related stat is that 85% of consumers believe a website should be better on mobile.
 If a user is having to pinch-to-zoom on your website, you may have already lost them.

-As of Q2 2018, mobile held a 63% share of all retail website visits.
+As of Q2 2019, mobile held a 63% share of all retail website visits.
+We are in a mobile-first age.

 In addition, 50% of all e-commerce sales occur on mobile devices.
 If mobile accounts for nearly two-thirds of retail website visits, there is likely a delta in the quality of retail mobile sites that pushes conversion rates lower.
 But, 63% should be a big enough share to motivate retailers with bad mobile experiences into taking remedial action.